anoshenko/rui/README.md

 	func(list DropDownList, newCurrent int)

-where the second argument is the index of the selected item
+where the second argument is the index of the selected item, the third argument is the previous index value.

+Additional event listeners can have the following format

+	func(list DropDownList, newCurrent int)
+	func(newCurrent, oldCurrent int)
+	func(newCurrent int)
+	func(list DropDownList)
+	func()

 You can get the current list of date change listeners using the function

-	func GetDropDownListeners(view View, subviewID ...string) []func(DropDownList, int)
+	func GetDropDownListeners(view View, subviewID ...string) []func(DropDownList, int, int)

 ## ProgressBar